chrislabarge/chrislabarge/content/posts/delete-all.md

 ---
 title: "Rails '#delete_all' - Fast & Powerful - Beware"
+description: "A blog post about a Ruby on Rails ActiveRelation function '#delete_all'.
+A fast way to purge your Date Base of rows from a Table."
 date: 2018-05-23T18:30:21-05:00
 draft: false
 img: 'trash.jpg'
+imgAlt: "A photo of an mesh office trash can, with some crumpled up papers inside."
 ---
 ## What You Will Learn
 - A fast way to delete a large batch of rows from a Database table